Importance May not be what You think: The Important Man Who Discovered Something More Important

 For the Kindle Edition, go here: https://www.amazon.com/Beggars-Bread-Bo-Jackson-ebook/dp/B01K5Z0NLA/ref=sr_1_2?ie=UTF8&qid=1473336800&sr=8-2&keywords=Beggar%27s+Bread

-The Eyewitness without Eyes: we didn’t see THAT Coming
+The Eyewitness Who Had No Eyes: We Didn’t See THAT Coming

-We are looking at various eyewitness accounts about Jesus recorded in the Bible.
+Over the last few days, we have been looking at various eyewitness accounts about Jesus recorded in the Bible.
 If you want something more current, there is a great website called “I Am Second” that offers hundreds of personal eyewitness testimonies from people TODAY about what it’s like to encounter Jesus and to put him first in your life.
 It’s filled with people from every walk of life, including both celebrities and everyday people.
-They tell their stories simply and in the first person narrative, saying “this is what happened to me”.
+They tell their stories simply and in the first-person narrative, saying “this is what happened to me”.
 If you watch a few of them, some of the first-hand reactions to Jesus will surprise you.
 The statements each individual makes are compelling in both their content and presentation.

 An Unexpected Reaction